The Promise Tracker

 HDC Squatter Regularisation

 Chairman Khan announced plan to regularise ~1,000 squatters in $500M of HDC units via mortgage/sales process.
 Housing Minister Lee publicly contradicted, saying he was blindsided and any regularisation must go to Cabinet.
-Lee later warned squatting 'will not be tolerated.'
+Deadline missed.
+No Cabinet approval.
+HDC seeking $1B loan while owed $1B by delinquent homeowners.
+180,000+ applicants on waiting list.

 Sangre Grande Hospital Commissioned This Fiscal Year